IepIweidieng/TJAPlayer3/tja.md

 In OutFox, the Taiko-like scrolling mode can be achieved by using CAMod (AMod/"Average BPM Scroll Mode" with constant per-note or per–bar-line scrolling speed) with the BPM parameter set to 4 × the average BPM of the notechart.

-See [The Measure-terminating Symbol and Timing](#the-measure-terminating-symbol-and-timing) for the behavior of timing commands.
+See [The Measure Delimiter Symbol and Timing](#the-measure-delimiter-symbol-and-timing) for the behavior of timing commands.

 *Proposal* (IID): See [*Proposal* (IID): Command Modifier](#proposal-iid-command-modifier) for the syntax for mode-invariant commands.